hpsaturn/CanAirIO/README.md

 For now you need any Android device with Bluetooth 4 or above.
 You can download the CanAirIO app from [GooglePlay](https://play.google.com/store/apps/details?id=hpsaturn.pollutionreporter), keep in mind that it is in continuos development then please any feedback, report errors, or any thing please let us knowed it via our [contact form](http://canair.io/#three) or on our [Telegram chat](https://t.me/canairio)

-You have **two configuration options** of your CanAirIO device from the app:
+You have **two configuration options or modes** of your CanAirIO device from the app:

 ## Mobile Station Mode